gear-foundation/gear-wiki/docs/examples/DeFi/dex.md

 ```

 ### Source code
-The source code of this example of DEX factory smart contract and the example of an implementation of its testing is available on [gear-foundation/dapps/dex/factory](https://github.com/gear-foundation/dapps/tree/master/contracts/dex/factory).
+The source code of this example of DEX factory program and the example of an implementation of its testing is available on [gear-foundation/dapps/dex/factory](https://github.com/gear-foundation/dapps/tree/master/contracts/dex/factory).

-See also an example of the smart contract testing implementation based on `gtest`: [tests/utils/factory.rs](https://github.com/gear-foundation/dapps/blob/master/contracts/dex/tests/utils/factory.rs).
+See also an example of the program testing implementation based on `gtest`: [tests/utils/factory.rs](https://github.com/gear-foundation/dapps/blob/master/contracts/dex/tests/utils/factory.rs).

-For more details about testing smart contracts written on Gear, refer to the [Program Testing](/docs/developing-contracts/testing) article.
+For more details about testing programs written on Gear, refer to the [Program Testing](/docs/developing-contracts/testing) article.

-## Pair contract description
+## Pair program description
-The pair contract is where all the exchange magic happens.
-Each pair contract handles the liquidity provided to this pair only.
+The pair program is where all the exchange magic happens.
+Each pair program handles the liquidity provided to this pair only.
 All swap operations are performed applying the formula in the Math section.

 ### Actions
 ```rust